jlfaucher/executor/README.md

         }~Y~(10)
     --> display 3628800

+### Anonymous recursive functions

-### ooRexx supports anonymous recursive functions, so no need of the Y combinator...
+ooRexx supports anonymous recursive functions, so no need of the Y combinator...

     fact =  {
         use strict arg n